jeff-hykin/model_racer/documentation/basic_python_setup.md

 ### For Mac/Linux

-* Install [nix](https://nixos.org/guides/install-nix.html), more detailed guide [here](https://nixos.org/manual/nix/stable/#chap-installation)
+* Install [nix](https://nixos.org/guides/install-nix.html) (if something goes wrong, there's a more detailed guide [here](https://nixos.org/manual/nix/stable/#chap-installation))
-    * Just run the following in your console/terminal app
+    * To install nix, just run the following in your console/terminal
         * `sudo apt-get update 2>/dev/null`
         * If you're on MacOS Big Sur
             *  see [this](https://duan.ca/2020/12/13/nix-on-macos-11-big-sur/) tutorial